-- (i) The Group is involved in a number of legal proceedings and has various unresolved claims pending arising in the ordinary course of business.
-Based on currently available information and the opinion of legal counsel, management believes the final outcome will not have a significant effect on the Group's operating results or financial position, over and above provision only reflected in the financial statements (Note 20). - (ii) In June 2011 the tax audits for the financial years 2002 to 2005 of Hellenic Petroleum S.A. were finalized, the outcome of which resulted in disallowable expenses of €64 million.
-The Company has assessed the results of the tax audit and accepted disallowable expenses of €32 million, resulting in €17,6 million of additional taxes and surcharges, which were charged through the financial information for the year ended 31 December 2011.
+- The Group is involved in a number of legal proceedings and has various unresolved claims pending (i) arising in the ordinary course of business.
+Based on currently available information and the opinion of legal counsel, management believes the final outcome will not have a significant effect on the Group's operating results or financial position, over and above provision only reflected in the financial statements (Note 20). - (ii) InJune 2011 the tax audits for the financial years 2002 to 2005 of Hellenic Petroleum S.A. were finalized, the outcome of which resulted in disallowable expenses of €64 million.
+The Company has assessed the results of the tax audit and accepted disallowable expenses of €32 million, resulting in €17.6 million of additional taxes and surcharges, which were charged through the financial information for the year ended 31December 2011.
 The remaining amount of disallowable expenses assessed, amounting to €32 million, includes, amongst other items the alleged inventory "shortages" (note v below), which were originally assessed by the customs authorities.
 The Company has appealed against this assessment on the ground that it believes that it has no merit or a valid basis of calculation.
 Moreover the aforementioned tax audit also resulted in additional property taxes of a total amount of €2,2 million, against which the Company has appealed to the relevant authorities.
 No provision has been made in the financial statements as of 31 December 2011 with respect to the above, as the Company believes that both cases will be finally assessed in its favour

 Furthermore, the V.A.T. audit for the financial years 2003 to 2006 of the parent Company was finalised in January 2011, resulting in the recovery of V.A.T. receivable amounting to €24,6 million.
-Also within
+Also within Consolidated Financial Statements in accordance with IFRS for the year ended 31 December 2011

-2011 a provisional V.A.T. audit for the years 2010 and 2011 was finalized, resulting in the determination of V.A.T. receivable amounting to €137 million.
+2011 aprovisional V.A.T. audit for the years 2010 and 2011 was finalized, resulting in the determination of V.A.T. receivable amounting to €137 million.